MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: MCL-GAN

-The non-expert discriminators should not be over-confident to real example while it is desirable to produce higher scores for real samples than fake ones.
-For this requirement, we give a uniform soft label, \eg, $y=[0.5, 0.5]$ for non-expert discriminators and regularize them with some weight.
-To be precise, we obtain the following non-expert loss term corresponding to \eqref{eq:expert_real}:
+The non-expert discriminators should not be overconfident to real examples while it is desirable to produce higher scores for real samples than fake ones.
+For this requirement, we give a uniform soft label, \eg, $y=[0.5, 0.5]$ for non-expert discriminators and regularize them with a certain weight.
+To be precise, we obtain the following non-expert loss term corresponding to (\ref{eq:expert_real}):

-with the same $v_{i,m}$ defined in \eqref{eq:expert_real} and $\ell_\text{ce}(\cdot, y)$ is the cross-entropy loss function given a target label $y$.
-The other counterpart for \eqref{eq:expert_gen} is derived similarly as
+where $v_{i,m}$ is the same indicator variable defined in (\ref{eq:expert_real}) and $\ell_\text{ce}(\cdot, y)$ is the cross-entropy loss function given a target label $y$.
+The other counterpart for (\ref{eq:expert_gen}) is derived similarly as

-The non-expert model training is effective to handle the overconfidence issue, but the model may still suffer from the data deficiency problem of the standard MCL framework because each discriminator can see only a subset of the whole dataset.
-To ameliorate this limitation, our discriminators share the parameters of all layers for feature extraction while branching the last layer only.
-This implementation is also sensible in that the discriminators partially have the same objective to distinguish the fake examples.
-The common representations of all real samples are likely to be learned in the earlier layers despite being clustered in the different subsets whereas the critical information for the high-level classification is often found in the last layer.
-Moreover, the number of training parameters and training time are saved sigificantly while taking advantage of ensemble learning.
+The non-expert model training is effective to handle the overconfidence issue, but the model may still suffer from the data deficiency problem frequently happening in the standard MCL algorithms because each discriminator can observe only a subset of the whole dataset.
+To alleviate this limitation, our discriminators share the parameters of all layers in the feature extractor while branching the last layer only.
+This implementation is also sensible since the discriminators partially have the same objective to distinguish fake examples.
+The common representations of all real samples are prone to be learned in the earlier layers despite being clustered in different subsets, whereas the critical information for high-level understanding is often encoded in deeper layers.
+Moreover, the number of model parameters and training time are saved significantly while still taking advantage of ensemble learning.